-We provide respite services to individuals referred but the Department of Mental Health (DHMH).
+We provide respite services to individuals referred by the Department of Mental Health (DMH).
 These services are short term in nature and are provided in group or community settings.
 Services are provided by an integrated team of staff that includes: clinicians, nurses, peers, program supervisors and counselors.

 Respite services are designed to assist individuals to remain safely in the community while dealing with many of life’s challenges such as: physical health challenges, homelessness, loss of a loved one, increased symptoms, a brief psychiatric hospitalization, loss of a job, etc.

 Respite services are provided in two group settings located in Gardner and Southbridge.
 Services can also be provided in the community or in an individual’s home.

 Open Sky's Crystal House Clubhouse is a community dedicated to the rehabilitation of adults recovering from mental illness.
 It is a member of the Massachusetts Clubhouse Coalition, an organization comprising 33 clubhouses throughout the Commonwealth.